mpaiva/a11y-workshop/README.md

 ## About the Hosts

 ### Sarah Massengale
 Sarah is an accessibility specialist at McGraw Hill with over twenty years of lived experience as a blind individual.
-Learn more about Sarah's background and expertise in our [Hosts](hosts.md#sarah-massengale) section.
+Learn more about Sarah on her [linkedin profile page](https://www.linkedin.com/in/sarah-massengale-408069165/).

 ### Marcelo Paiva
 Marcelo is the Accessibility Lead at the Rhonda Weiss Center for Accessible IDEA Data and creator of the WCAG plugin for Figma.
-Discover more about Marcelo's contributions to accessible design in our [Hosts](hosts.md#marcelo-paiva) section.
+Discover more about Marcelo's contributions to accessible design his [linkedin profile page](https://www.linkedin.com/in/mtpaiva/).

 ## Workshop Materials